Law Firm Marketing

 Legal service leads have a high price tag, especially in certain areas like accident and injury.
 When the Internet started to dominate the advertising space, legal business directories started popping up everywhere to capitalize on this.

 These sites are just as common today as they were in the early 2000’s.
 Claiming your listing on as many quality sites as possible will help your SEO.
 It’s especially effective for ranking your law firm in the local map search.

-Take the time to get listed everywhere.
-We have a list of sites to help you get started.
+Take the time to get listed everywhere, but understand that it WILL take time… We have a list of about 300 sites you can join!
 Or if you value your time, and you’d rather practice law than enter the same phone number and address over and over on different web forms, just get some help with it.

-Whether you choose to do it yourself or outsource the work, the bottom line is, you have to list your practice everywhere so you can be seen in Google.
+Whether you choose to do it yourself or outsource the work, the bottom line is, you have to list your practice everywhere possible so you can be seen on Google.

 8 – Social Media

 Social media gives you a lot of audience targeting options.
 Managing a big class action suit against a major brand?
 Facebook allows you to target the audiences of larger brands, making social the perfect place to display ads to someone who might qualify.

 We’ve already mentioned how you can leverage the low-cost CPM in Facebook to retarget your website visitors affordably.
 In addition to that, you can also leverage LinkedIn to target your B2B prospects like business owners and real estate agents.